sproaty/whyteboard/README.txt

 ---- VERSION HISTORY ----

+14 Feb 2009 - Added line drawing tool.
+              "Sure you want to quit?" dialog when user hasn't saved.
+              Only allowing one .wtbd file to be loaded at once Last Selected tab is stored in the .wtdb file Undo/redo tool/menu bar items are disabled/enabled as appropriate

 12 Feb 2009 - Fixed saving/loading text controls, scrollbars adjust to screen
               resolution on resize.
 Fixed undo/redo visual and clear/clear all.